bitcoin-api/bitcoin-api-full-stack/README.md

 node AddUnusedAddress.js [number of addresses to add, defaults to 1] --mode=production
 ```

-Adding an address to your Bitcoin-Api system will look like this:
+Adding an address to your Bitcoin-API system will look like this:
 ![Address Generator Creating New Bitcoin Address](https://bitcoin-api.s3.amazonaws.com/images/documentation/calzone-sun-successfully-added-address.png)

 <br>

 **Fee Data Bot (runs in infinite loop)**

-This NodeJS service updates your Bitcoin-Api system's fee data which includes the fee itself in terms of how much the user pays on Bitcoin withdraw.
+This NodeJS service updates your Bitcoin-API system's fee data which includes the fee itself in terms of how much the user pays on Bitcoin withdraw.
 This service is managed by pm2.
 To set up the NodeJS fee data service, in the `/[Linux user home path]/tigerScript/feeDataBot` path on your Linux server, first install the node modules:

 ```
 npm install